neuralvis/elpa-mirror/stable-melpa/js2hl-readme.txt

 Usage,

 `js2hl-show-thing-at-point' to show things at point.
-Things are variable, strings, numbers, names like "this" or "super".
+Things are variable or it property, strings, numbers, names like "this" or "super".
 It uses parser of `js2-mode' to extract correct things.

 `js2hl-rename-thing-at-point' to rename things at point.